-Knee swelling is sometimes referred to as "water on the knee."
-The medical term for this condition is knee effusion.
-Water on the knee can result from an injury, chronic overuse, or disease.
+Doctors sometimes refer to knee swelling as “knee effusion.”
+Others may refer to it as "water on the knee."
+Knee swelling can result from an injury, chronic overuse, or a disease.

 In This Article: